 Men were considered superior because strength = power.
 Women were not involved in decision-making out in society as their role was primarily at home.
 Their opinions were not highly regarded either.
 To a certain extent, this stereotype still holds true today, hence the whole feminist movement.

 Does this describe the life of the woman in Proverbs 31?
 I don’t think so.
 She was not a typical picture of the women of her time.

 Her role as wife

-The passage is not about all woman, but ‘a’ woman.
+The passage is not about all women, but ‘a’ woman.
 A married woman.
-It does not mean that single women are inferior or excluded.
+It does not imply that single women are inferior or excluded.
 Nowhere can I find that this was written as a prescription for all women to strive for.
 It very specifically describes a wife.

 As a career woman

 This was quite a revelation to me when I realized that most of what is said about this woman, pertains to her career.
 This fits the modern-day working woman more than it does the discarded, pregnant housewife of ancient times.
 Yes, she is relevant today.